certtools/intelmq/docs/user/bots.md

 **`attribute_mapping`**

 (optional, dict) If set, allows selecting which IntelMQ event fields are mapped to MISP attributes as well as attribute parameters (like e.g. a comment).
-The expected format is a *dictonary of dictionaries*: first-level key represents an IntelMQ field that will be directly translated to a MISP attribute; nested dictionary represents addditional parameters PyMISP can take when creating an attribute.
+The expected format is a *dictionary of dictionaries*: first-level key represents an IntelMQ field that will be directly translated to a MISP attribute; nested dictionary represents additional parameters PyMISP can take when creating an attribute.
 They can use names of other IntelMQ fields (then the value of such field will be used), or static values.
 If not needed, leave empty dict.